christophe-pouzat/aspa/examples/aspa_tutorial.md

 linkcolor: orange
 ---

+# Required software

+The code will be written mostly in `C`.
+If you want a clear and quick introduction to this language, check Ben Klemens: [Modeling With Data](http://modelingwithdata.org/about_the_book.html).
+To compile the code you will need a `C` compiler like [gcc](https://gcc.gnu.org/).
+If you are using `Linux` or `MacOS` it's in a package from your favorite distribution, if you are using `Windows` you will have to install [Cygwin](https://cygwin.com/index.html).
+The heavy computational work is going to be performed mainly by the [gsl](http://www.gnu.org/software/gsl/) (the _GNU Scientific Library_) that is easily installed through your package manager (from now on, for windows users, the "package manager" refers to the one of `Cygwin`).
+The graphs will be generated with [gnuplot](http://www.gnuplot.info/).

 # Data used

 We are going to use spike trains obtained from the antennal lobe--first olfactory relay--of locust, _Schistocerca americana_.
 These spike trains can be found on the [zenodo-locust-datasets-analysis](https://christophe-pouzat.github.io/zenodo-locust-datasets-analysis/) GitHub repository.
 You can also find there a complete description of the sorting procedure used to go from the raw data, that are available on [zenodo](https://zenodo.org/record/21589), to the spike trains.
 We will mostly use the spike trains from experiment `locust20010214` that can be found at the following address: <https://github.com/christophe-pouzat/zenodo-locust-datasets-analysis/tree/master/Locust_Analysis_with_R/locust20010214/locust20010214_spike_trains>.